Trauma and PTSD (Post Traumatic Stress Disorder)

 When people refer to trauma, they often refer to events that involve a reaction of fear, terror, or helplessness such as in PTSD.
 But events can also be disturbing because of personal significance.
 Getting a failing grade in school, or constantly being yelled at by a parent can still erode ones belief in themselves.
 If enough events such as this occur, ones belief system can be greatly impaired.
 This is referred to as little “t” trauma.

 In the treatment of trauma, the distinction between capital “T” trauma (PTSD) and little “t” trauma is not significant.
-The treatment approach is the same.
-The trauma of the experience gets locked in the nervous system and needs to be reprocessed and released for emotional well being.
-Through treatments such as EMDR and hypnotherapy, it is possible to desensitize the triggering event so its impact is minimized.
+The treatment approach is similar.
+The trauma of the experience gets locked in the body and the nervous system and needs to be reprocessed, released and brought to completion for emotional well being.
+Through treatments such as EMDR, SensorimotorPsychotherapy and hypnotherapy, it is possible to desensitize and integrate the triggering event so its impact is minimized.
 By putting to rest these past issues, one can begin to experience freedom from fear and anxiety, safety in relationships, and an increased sense of emotional well-being.
 Life can be enjoyed.

-To learn more about signs, symptoms, and treatment of PTSD, go to the Mayo Clinic website.
+To learn more about signs, symptoms, and treatment of trauma and PTSD, go to the Mayo Clinic website.

 Depression and Bipolar

 Depression is characterized by persistent sadness and a sense of feeling worthless, hopeless, and helpless.
 In the words of Elizabeth Wurtzel “A human being can survive almost anything, as long as she sees the end in sight.
 But depression is so insidious… it’s impossible to see the end.”

 If you are tired of being stuck, or if the approach you are trying is not helping…